AkumaNZ/ChessBotPy/README.md

 To build a minified version of tailwind, run
 `npm run build:css` and in css/tailwind.min.css, replace all backslashes `\` with double backslashes `\\`

+this requires that postcss-cli is installed `npm i -g postcss-cli`

 To use development version of tailwind
 `npm run serve`
 and switch out the css in the head tag with the version loaded from localhost